Darbeheshti/LSTM-based-Analysis-for-GRACE-Accelerometers/README.md

 Whether you're an Earth scientist, a data enthusiast, or a machine learning practitioner, this repository aims to facilitate the application of LSTM-based analysis to GRACE accelerometer data, fostering a deeper understanding of Earth's gravitational field dynamics and its implications for climate research.

 Feel free to fork this repository, experiment with different architectures, contribute enhancements, and engage in discussions to advance our understanding of Earth's gravitational variations and their environmental significance.
 Your contributions are highly appreciated!

+More information is provided in this arxive paper